SimaoNunes/DPAS/README.md

 - Users can read all the announcements of other users and obtain their cronological order
 - When posting announcements, users can refer to previous announcements posted by them or other users.

-## Exceptions Guide

-Every time the server must throw an exception, it sends an error code to the client.
-This error code is translated into an exception as the following:

-- -1 -> UserNotRegistered
-- -2 -> AlreadyRegistered
-- -3 -> InvalidPublicKey (currently not being used, only UnknownPublicKey)
-- -4 -> MessageTooBig
-- -5 -> InvalidAnnouncement
-- -6 -> InvalidPostsNumber
-- -7 -> UnknownPublicKey
-- -8 -> ErrorReadingFile
-- -9 -> ErrorWrittingFile
-- -10 -> TooMuchAnnouncements

-This are exceptions that the server doesn't throw explicitly, which means this are exceptios that the endpoint interprets based on timeouts and non fresh/non integrate messages.

-- -11 -> NonceTimeout
-- -12 -> OperationTimeout
-- -13 -> Freshness
-- -14 -> Integrity

 ## How to test

 To test our system and simulate possible attacks, we provided a set of tests inside the Client's module.